Introduction

 Discussion

 Martinize2 enables researchers to prepare simulation input files for arbitrary (bio)polymers, starting from atomistic structure.
+We have shown in-depth examples focusing on protein-specific applications, given that they are the most important target for martinize2.
+However, also more complex non-biological molecules such as a cyclic crown ether and branched PE were showcased to demonstrate the capabilities of martinize2.
 Furthermore, the user has complete control over the data files used.
 The abstraction of force field data into Blocks, Modifications, and Links allows researchers to reason about model intricacies in a structured manner.
-This helps development of optimized models and parameters for complex (polymeric) molecules, as well as clearly defining in which combinations these are validated.
+This helps the development of optimized models and parameters for complex (polymeric) molecules, as well as clearly defining in which combinations these are validated.
 The new program uses algorithms from graph theory to identify atoms and assign the appropriate interactions.
 This makes the program more tolerant towards its input so that the users have to worry less over details such as atom names, or ensuring that all residues are in order and appropriately numbered.
-Especially, martinize2 is capable of detecting and using protonation states and PTMs, and capping groups automatically.
-In addition, martinize2 allows to fine-tune the elastic-network and as it is not limited to proteins can also generate parameters for ligands, cofactors, or lipids.
+In particular, martinize2 is capable of detecting and using protonation states and PTMs and capping groups automatically.
+In addition, martinize2 allows to fine-tune the EN and as it is not limited to proteins can also generate parameters for ligands, cofactors, or lipids.

-In practice, there are decisions a user needs to make when using vermouth and martinize2, especially for high-throughput pipelines.
+In practice, there are decisions a user needs to make when using vermouth and martinize2, especially for HT pipelines.
 Martinize2 detects but does not reconstruct atoms that are missing from the input structures; these missing atoms can have adverse effects on the result.
 In the most harmless cases, they only shift the position of a particle in the output structure.
 When all the atoms for a particle are missing, then the program cannot compute a position for that particle leading to an incomplete output where a particle does not have coordinates.
-Also, some workflows depend on DSSP66,67 to assign secondary structures and some specific missing atoms can prevent DSSP to work properly.
+Also, some workflows depend on DSSP69,70 to assign secondary structures and some specific missing atoms can prevent DSSP from working properly.
 In those cases, martinize2 issues a warning whenever it cannot automatically take care of pitfalls.
 Handling of these cases is a central difference between the new and old version.
-The old version either terminates with an undefined error or, probably worse, runs and gives output that is not corresponding to the atomistic structure given as input.
-To illustrate the robustness of martinize2 towards problematic input, we applied the program to the complete I-TASSER data base (~87k structures) as well as a subset of the AlphaFold Protein Structure Database (~200k structures).
-For the two benchmark cases martinize2 was able to issue a warning or error for all structures, which contained seriously malformed residues.
-Of the first data-base only 13 structures failed in the energy minimization due to problematic starting coordinates but not obviously malformed residues.
+The old version either terminates with an undefined error or, probably worse, runs and gives output that does not correspond to the atomistic structure given as input.
+To illustrate the robustness of martinize2 towards problematic input, we applied the program to the complete I-TASSER database (~87k structures) as well as a subset of the AlphaFold Protein Structure Database (~200k structures).
+For the two benchmark cases, martinize2 was able to issue a warning or error for all structures, which contained seriously malformed residues.
+Of the first database only 13 structures failed in the energy minimization due to problematic starting coordinates but not obviously malformed residues.
 In the second benchmark set only 7 seriously malformed residues were identified, and all other structures were successfully energy minimized.
-Thus, we consider martinize2 more robust and fit for high-throughput and high complexity tasks.
+Thus, we consider martinize2 more robust and fit for HT and high-complexity tasks.

 Ultimately, the robustness comes at a price.
-Martinize2 uses a subgraph isomorphism in order to identify atoms based on their connectivity, and then issue a warning or repair the input.
-However, subgraph isomorphism is an NP-complete problem73.
+Martinize2 uses a subgraph isomorphism to identify atoms based on their connectivity, and then issues a warning or repairs the input.
+However, subgraph isomorphism is an NP-complete problem77.
 As a result, martinize2 is significantly slower than martinize.
-Nevertheless, considering the flexibility the new program offers, in addition to the fact that it is still fast enough to process all entries in the I-TASSER data bank 65, this is deemed to be acceptable.
+Nevertheless, considering the flexibility the new program offers, in addition to the fact that it is still fast enough to process all entries in the I-TASSER data bank 68, this is deemed to be acceptable.
 Even though martinize2 will most likely never be as fast as martinize we note that many of the processes can still be optimized to yield further performance increases.
-Aside from the performance limitations, vermouth and martinize2 present some other limitations as well.
+Aside from the performance limitations, vermouth, and martinize2 present some other limitations as well.
 Both martinize2 and vermouth are currently only capable of writing topologies in GROMACS format.
-However, our library does not use the MD parameters of the produced topologies or call GROMACS functions, so support for other MD engines can be added in future.
-In addition, since vermouth defines an API, it could even be integrated with existing software such as OpenMM.74 Furthermore, the processor pipeline underlying martinize2 is currently hardcoded.
+However, our library does not use the MD parameters of the produced topologies or calls GROMACS functions, so support for other MD engines can be added in the future.
+In addition, since vermouth defines an API, it could even be integrated with existing software such as OpenMM.78 Furthermore, the processor pipeline underlying martinize2 is currently hardcoded.
 Future improvements will focus on making the workflow defined by martinize2 more flexible, in order to include the processor pipeline as part of the force field definitions.
-This would enable the use of different pipelines for different force fields, allowing for easier force field specific post-processing.
+This would enable the use of different pipelines for different force fields, allowing for easier force field-specific post-processing.

 Methods

-All-atom simulations.
-For 2GS2 and 1L84 CHARMM all-atom parameters55 were created using the CHARMM-GUI solution builder34,76 and a small equilibration simulation (20ns) was run before the structures were converted with martinize2.
-The all-atom simulation used the recommended non-bonded force settings as for CHARMM with GROMACS.77 The temperature was maintained using the v-rescale thermostat by Bussi et al.78 at 310K and pressure was maintained at 1 bar using the Parrinello-Rahman79 barostat (τ = 12 ps) after initial equilibration with the Berendsen80 barostat.
+For 2GS2 and 1L84 CHARMM AA parameters56 were created using the CHARMM-GUI solution builder35,80 and a small equilibration simulation (20ns) was run before the structures were converted with martinize2.
+The AA simulation used the recommended nonbonded force settings as for CHARMM with GROMACS.
+81 The temperature was maintained using the v-rescale thermostat by Bussi et al.82 at 310K and pressure was maintained at 1 bar using the Parrinello-Rahman83 barostat (t = 12 ps) after initial equilibration with the Berendsen84 barostat.

-Coarse-grained simulations.
-All coarse-grained MD simulations were run using GROMACS 2021.581 and the recommended mdp parameters for Martini 282 and Martini 312 respectively.
-In particular the Lennard-Jones interactions were cut-off at 1.1 nm and electrostatics were treated with reaction-field (cut-off 1.1 nm, dielectric constant 15).
+All CG MD simulations were run using GROMACS 2021.585 and the recommended mdp parameters for Martini 286 and Martini 313 respectively.
+In particular, the Lennard-Jones interactions were cut-off at 1.1 nm and electrostatics were treated with reactionfield (cut-off 1.1 nm, dielectric constant 15).
 The time-step was 20 fs in all cases and the production trajectories were run with the standard leap-frog integrator.
-Temperature was maintained using the v-rescale thermostat by Bussi et al.78 at 310K with (τ = 6 ps) and separate coupling groups for solvent and proteins.
-Pressure was maintained at 1 bar using the Berendsen barostat for equilibrations (τ=6ps).
-The initial systems were solvated using the polyply44 package or gmx solvate utility.
+Temperature was maintained using the v-rescale thermostat by Bussi et al.82 at 310K with (t = 6 ps) and separate coupling groups for solvent and proteins.
+The pressure was maintained at 1 bar using the Berendsen barostat for equilibrations (t=6ps).
+The initial systems were solvated using the polyply45 package or gmx solvate utility.

 Acknowledgements